bluesnooker123/Snipping-Tool-with-OCR/README.md

       debug mode -> dump ROI(region of interest) images

+      screen_id -> ID of screen in multiple displays

       time_periods -> second of time periods

 6. You can make exe file using below command.